keu/docs/software/kubepodoperator.md

 description: Run the KubernetesPodOperator on Astronomer Software.
 ---

-## Overview

 A widely-used and performant alternative to Airflow's older DockerOperator, the [KubernetesPodOperator](https://github.com/apache/airflow/blob/main/airflow/providers/cncf/kubernetes/operators/kubernetes_pod.py) is able to natively launch a Kubernetes Pod to run an individual task - and terminate that pod when the task is completed.
-Similarly to the Kubernetes executor, the operator uses the [Kubernetes Python Client](https://github.com/kubernetes-client/python) to generate a Kubernetes API request that dynamically launches those individual pods.
+Similarly to the Kubernetes Executor, the operator uses the [Kubernetes Python Client](https://github.com/kubernetes-client/python) to generate a Kubernetes API request that dynamically launches those individual pods.

+## How it works

 The KubernetesPodOperator enables task-level resource configuration and is optimal for those who have custom Python dependencies.
 Ultimately, it allows Airflow to act a job orchestrator - no matter the language those jobs are written in.